nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Yes, Billy, I know."

 "He's following someone.
-Yesterday he was out as a work- man looking for a job.
+Yesterday he was out as a workman looking for a job.
 To-day he was an old woman.
 Fairly took me in, he did, and I ought to know his ways by now."
 Billy pointed with a grin to a very baggy parasol which leaned against the sofa.
 "That's part of the old woman's outfit," he said.